cfloersch/aws-kms/README.md

 ECDSA_SHA_384 |	SHA384withECDSA |
 ECDSA_SHA_512 |	SHA512withECDSA |

+Java 8 does not natively support the RSASSA_PSS algorithms above without also including the BouncyCastle Provider.
+Something that is not possible when used with keytool and jarsigner without modifying the JAVA_HOME/jre/lib/security file.

 To sign and / or verify it is necessary to obtain Signature via JCE:

 ```